-Finsbury Growth & Income has a highly concentrated portfolio of mainly UK stocks aiming to achieve capital and income growth in excess of that produced by the FTSE All-Share.
+Finsbury Growth & Income is a highly-concentrated investment trust with a portfolio of mainly UK stocks, aiming to achieve capital and income growth in excess of that produced by the FTSE All-Share.

-Fund manager Nick Train, a major shareholder in the trust, ignores the benchmark entirely - investing in companies which he believes will perform well regardless of their weighting in the index.
-The trust tends to invest in companies which have shown themselves to be resilient over various cycles and exhibit steady earnings growth over the long term.
+Fund manager Nick Train ignores the benchmark entirely - investing in companies which he believes will perform well regardless of their weighting in the index.
+The trust tends to invest in companies that have been resilient over various cycles and exhibit steady earnings growth over the long term.

 Finsbury Growth & Income Trust has a highly concentrated portfolio of mainly UK companies, managed with an ultra-high conviction and low turnover stock picking approach by Lindsell Train co-founder Nick Train.
-The portfolio is made up of just 25 stocks, with the top 10 holdings accounting for c.75% of total NAV - making it one of the most concentrated trusts in the market.
+The portfolio is made up of just 24 stocks, with the top 10 holdings accounting for c.80% of total NAV.
+Aside from Lindsell Train investment trust, it’s pretty much the most concentrated “mainstream” trust out there.

 Top 10 holdings